-The annual dues are $99.00 (a 50% discount applies to confirmed certified law-enforcement).
-To apply, click the button below;
+- General Membership dues are $99.00 annually. (a 50% discount applies to confirmed certified law-enforcement).

 When accepted, you will be invited to a password-protected forum and connected with peers across the U.S. In that FBSN forum you may start or join topical discussions, join relative groups and meetings in your area, join your state group of peers, receive relative threat information and have access to the resources of the FBSN.

 You will also be allowed the following rights of membership;